magento/magento2-functional-testing-framework/README.md

     cd [LOCATION_OF_GITHUB_REPO]
     composer install
     ```
-* Build
+* Build the project:
     ```
     vendor/bin/codecept build
     ```
-* **You will need to install Allure's CLI tool to generate the reports, please visit this page for instructions**: http://wiki.qatools.ru/display/AL/Allure+Commandline
+* **You will need to install Allure's CLI tool to generate the reports, please visit this page for instructions**: http://wiki.qatools.ru/display/AL/Allure+Commandline.

 * Next you will need to start a Selenium server so we can run the tests (This will vary based on your local setup).